2026 Priorities

 Youth Decrim of Marijuana, HB 1432 (Mehta)

-Reported from Courts Criminal Subcommittee, 7–3; reported from Courts, 13–9
+Reported from Courts Criminal Subcommittee, 7–3; reported from Courts, 13–9; rereferred to Courts and continued to 2027.
+This bill is no longer under consideration in 2026.

 Ensure Incarcerated People Have Access to Counsel, HB 126 (Callsen)